Cyber security experts help stage conferences on sexting

 As well as giving expert advice on the subject of cyber security and taking part in a conference Question and Answer panel, Surrey’s computer science experts have also helped to analyse the data gathered during the events.

-As part of the conferences, students got the chance to watch a dramatization by Sian Williams, a graduate of Surrey’s Guildford School of Acting (GSA), performed by current GSA undergraduates.
+As part of the conferences, students got the chance to watch a dramatization by Sian Williams, a graduate of the University of Surrey, performed by current Surrey undergraduates.
 This gave them an insight into the kinds of problems that can happen when sexual images are shared and challenged them to think about whether they would be happy if an image was shared with their family, friends of the family or – in the worst case scenario – millions of strangers on the internet.

 A wealth of data was gathered from the SHOuT events which has formed the basis of a website, posters and a report aimed at guiding relevant agencies in their work with young people.
 The website was launched to coincide with international Safer Internet Day on 7 February.